View Source Manual setup

 • component stories: to document and showcase your components across different variations.

-• pages: to publish some UI guidelines, framework or whatever with regular HTML content.
+• pages: to publish some UI guidelines, framework with regular HTML content.

 • examples: to show how your components can be used and mixed in real UI pages.